All posts

 Visit

-This guide maps the full process: what to have in place before you apply, which platforms work for non-residents in 2026, what triggers rejections, and how to structure banking for resilience from day one.
+This guide covers the full process: what you need before applying, which platforms actually work for non-residents in 2026, what triggers rejections, and why you should open two accounts from day one.

 Key Takeaways